mdmahmudul413/Web-Development-Bootcamp/css-practice/readme.md

     ❑ Note,
         1. div+p will select the next sibling of p after div
         2. Attribute type='text' will select the element which attribute type="text"
+        3. div>p will select clids p of parent div
-        3. Attribute target="_blank" will select the element which attribute target="_blank"
+        4. Attribute target="_blank" will select the element which attribute target="_blank"
-        4. li:nth-child(n){...} will select the n'th children inside li
+        5. li:nth-child(n){...} will select the n'th children inside li

 **❑ Importancy**